Drinking Water Summary

 Tap water is not potable in a lot of countries.
 Therefore it has to be boiled first before use.

 Even in North America, all tap water is not drinkable.
 For instance, the Michigan water crisis, the Flint, and the First Nations indigenous water crisis in Canada are still not fully resolved.

 Water is supposed to be tasteless, but we all know that tap water can be tasty.
 The Natural Resources Defense Council (NRDC) study in 2003 showed that public water supplies in 19 of America’s biggest cities delivered drinking water that its contaminant level exceeded EPA limits, including arsenic, rocket fuel, lead, chemical byproducts, and fecal waste.

 NRDC’s study showed that approximately 25% of bottled water is nothing more than just tap water.
-The best way to find out is to read the label on the bottle and find out if it says anything about how the water is filtered.
+The best way to find out?
+Read the label on the bottle to find out if it says anything about how the water is filtered.
 If it does not mention the filtering processes, then chances are it is just tap water.

 A big problem associated with bottled water is the plastic bottle itself.
 Some plastic bottles contain a chemical called bisphenol A, also known as BPA.
 This chemical has been linked to a lot of health issues, such as obesity, infertility, diabetes, insomnia, heart disease, arthritis, and many more.
 Also, the plastic bottles add to the trash that goes into the oceans and landfills, adding to environmental degradation.